ellermister/mtproxy/README_EN.md

 ### Docker | Whitelist MTProxy Docker Image

-The image integrates nginx and mtproxy+tls to disguise traffic, and uses a **white-list** mode to deal with firewall detection.
+This image integrates nginx and mtproxy+tls to disguise traffic, and uses **whitelist** mode to deal with firewall detection.

-If you use this Docker image, you don't need to use the script anymore, you can choose one of the two, don't mix it up.
+**If you use this Docker image, you don't need to use the script anymore.
+Choose one of the two methods, don't mix them up.**

-**If you didn't install Docker before**, below is the install script:
+**If Docker is not installed**, use the following one-click installation:

 ```bash
 curl -fsSL https://get.docker.com -o get-docker.sh
 sh get-docker.sh
 ```

-**Start the container with whitelist:**
+**Create container with whitelist:**

  ```bash
 docker run -d \